 Do I have to book tickets to visit Biennial exhibitions?

-We’re recommending that visitors book a timed ticket online in advance.
+We’re recommending that visitors book a timed ticket online in advance where applicable.
 This will help us carefully manage the number of people in the venues at any one time, and ensure everyone can keep a safe distance.

 The majority of Liverpool Biennial venues require a timed ticket.
 A full list of which venues do and do not require tickets is below.

-Places are limited so we do recommend booking your free place in advance where applicable.
+Places are limited so we do recommend booking your free place in advance.
 If you visit on the day you are very welcome, but entry times will depend on capacity.
 Ticket holders will be prioritised.

 One ticket per visitor, per venue is required.
 This includes children of all ages.